Rishi-Jain2602/water-quality-prediction/README.md

 # Water-Quality-Prediction

-It's a Ml model where water quality is predicted using various algorithm like 'Logistic Regression' , 'Decision Tree' , 'Random Forest Classifier' , 'KNN' , 'SVM' , 'AdaBoost' , 'XGBoost'.
-There results are analysed after prediction.
+It's an ML model where water quality is predicted using various algorithms like 'Logistic Regression', 'Decision Tree', 'Random Forest Classifier', 'KNN', 'SVM', 'AdaBoost', 'XGBoost'.
+The results are analyzed after prediction.
 ***

 ## Requirements